David Clarke (Australian politician): Political history

 Clarke has been called a leading member of the right-wing of the Liberal Party in the media.
 Despite this, Clarke has stated that "I don't think there is a formal factional system operating in the Liberal Party" and that "the Liberal Party traditionally has not been a party based on factions and I don't believe it's based on factions now."

 In the late 1970s, Clarke was involved on the Liberal Party's Ethnic Council, which attempted to foster the development of persons of different ethnicities in the Liberal Party, as well as oppose communism in Eastern Europe.
 While serving on the Ethnic Council, he was asked by many members of the Liberal Party to defend Lyenko Urbanchich against allegations of former Nazi connections.
 This was successfully accomplished as the State Council of the Liberal Party did not approve his expulsion from the Liberal Party.
-Former NSW Opposition Leader from 1981–1983, John Dowd described Clarke as being "perceived as a lieutenant who carried out the views of Urbanchich and co in their branch stacking and endeavouring to take control of a large measure of the [Liberal] party."
+Former NSW Opposition Leader from 1981 to 1983, John Dowd described Clarke as being "perceived as a lieutenant who carried out the views of Urbanchich and co in their branch stacking and endeavouring to take control of a large measure of the [Liberal] party."

 In March 2003, David Clarke became a Member of the NSW Legislative Council and served for the next sixteen years.